MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ---
-title: Understanding query evaluation and query folding in Power Query
+title: Query folding examples in Power Query
-description: Guide on how queries get evaluated in Power Query, how the query folding mechanism works and how to get the most out of it to improve query execution times.
+description: Demonstration on the impact of query folding in power Query.
+A comparison and analysis of multiple query examples with no folding, partial folding and full query folding in Power Query.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: